MAGICGrants/so-simple-theme/funds/monero/index.md

 ## Committee Candidates and Voter Nominations

-[Announce your candidacy and view the candidacy of others on GitHub](https://github.com/MAGICGrants/Monero-Fund).
+[Announce your candidacy and view the candidacy of others on GitHub](https://magicgrants.org/Special-Election-for-MAGIC-Monero-Fund/).
 You need a GitHub account to apply.

-[View Voter nomination instructions on GitHub](https://github.com/MAGICGrants/Monero-Fund).
+[View Voter nomination instructions in this post](https://magicgrants.org/Special-Election-for-MAGIC-Monero-Fund/).
 Nominations can be submitted by Google Form or by email.

 ## Existing Committee Members and Voters